Skip to main content

 Frequently Asked Questions

 Options involve risk and are not suitable for all investors.
 Certain requirements must be met to trade options.
 Before engaging in the purchase or sale of options, investors should understand the nature of and extent of their rights and obligations and be aware of the risks involved in investing with options.
-Prior to buying or selling an option, clients must receive the options disclosure document "Characteristics and Risks of Standardized Options."
-Call the Investment Center at 1.877.653.4732 for a copy.
+Please read the options disclosure document titled "Characteristics and Risks of Standardized Options (PDF)" before considering any option transaction.
+You may also call the Investment Center at 877.653.4732 for a copy.
 A separate client agreement is needed.
-Supporting documentation for any claims, comparison, recommendations, statistics, or other technical data, will be supplied upon request.
+Options contracts are assessed a per-contract charge and may incur an additional per trade commission for rep-assisted orders.

 When you purchase securities, you may pay for the securities in full, or if your account has been established as a margin account with the margin lending program, you may borrow part of the purchase price from Merrill.
 If you choose to borrow funds for your purchase, Merrill's collateral for the loan will be the securities purchased, other assets in your margin account, and your assets in any other accounts at Merrill.
 If the securities in your margin account decline in value, so does the value of the collateral supporting your loan, and, as a result, we can take action, such as to issue a margin call and/or sell securities in any of your accounts held with us, in order to maintain the required equity in your account.
 If your account has a Visa® card and/or checks, you may also create a margin debit if your withdrawals (by Visa card, checks, preauthorized debits, FTS or other transfers) exceed the sum of any available free credit balances plus available money account balances (such as bank deposit balances or money market funds).
 Please refer to your account documents for more information.